KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

  - System alarms
     *System alarms are triggered when system-wide problems arise.*

-*Application alarms* have to be set by the users themselves and link to a receiver e-mail address. *Device alarms*, however, are preset with a fixed minimum limit and maximum limit.
+*Application alarms* must be set by users themselves and linked to a recipient e-mail address. *Device alarms*, however, are preset with a fixed minimum limit and maximum limit.
 The e-mail address for these kinds of alarms must be configured, too.

 **Solutions**
 In the *Account Settings* (https://www.kolibricloud.ch/account-settings) one or multiple receiver e-mail addresses have to be added to make it possible for the KOLIBRI Cloud to send alarm e-mails.